 Subject-based list of open & free textbooks that may be appropriate for community college courses.
 Most textbooks have Creative Commons licensing, GNU-Free Document Licenses, or are government documents that reside in the public domain.

-Openly Available Sources Integrated Search (OASIS) is a search tool that aims to make the discovery of open content easier.
+Search tool that aims to make the discovery of open content easier.
 OASIS currently searches open content from many different sources and contains thousands of records.
 OASIS is being developed and updated by SUNY Geneseo's Milne Library.

 Helps you find Open Educational Resources.
 The OER Metafinder launches a real-time, simultaneous search across 21 different sources of open educational materials as you hit the Search button.
 Sponsored by George Mason University.

 Growing selection of open textbooks for a variety of subjects and specialties.
 Discover open textbooks that have been reviewed by faculty, meet our accessibility requirements, and/or include ancillary materials (quizzes, test banks, slides, videos, etc.).

 Discovery service for Open Access monographs.
 DOAB provides a searchable index to peer-reviewed monographs and edited volumes published under an Open Access business model, with links to the full texts of the publications at the publisher’s website or repository.
 Note that these materials are all from European networks.